Contamination Detection for VLMs using Multi-Modal Semantic Perturbation: Multi-Modal Semantic Perturbation

 To generate semantically perturbed questions, we combine an LLM with a diffusion-based generative model.
 In our main experiments, we use GPT-4o~\citep{gpt4o} and Flux~\citep{flux2024} + ControlNet~\citep{Zhang2023ConditionalControl}, but later show that our framework is model-agnostic (Section ~\ref{sec:abl}).

-The pipeline of our framework is as follows.
+The pipeline is as follows.
 First, we randomly change the answer of the original question to a different option, preventing contaminated models from getting away with memorized responses.
 Next, GPT-4o generates a dense caption of the image, conditioned both on the original question and the newly chosen answer choice.
 We find this explicit conditioning essential: it ensures the caption highlights the salient visual features that drive the perturbation process, allowing the generation of questions of similar or lower difficulty (Section ~\ref{anal:caption}).
 Flux ControlNet then uses this caption, together with Canny edge maps~\citep{canny}, to guide the diffusion process.
 ControlNet preserves the global structure of the image while introducing new elements that \textit{minimally} alter semantics, yielding an updated image with the randomly sampled different correct answer (Figure~\ref{fig:pipeline_diagram}).
 We note that, due to limitations in rendering text or complex geometries, especially at low resolution, some generated images do not fully correspond to the new answer.
-To mitigate this, we filter generated pairs using a single criterion: perturbed questions must be answerable unambiguously.\footnote{ To further clarify, generation quality itself is not considered in filtering.
+To mitigate this, we filter generated pairs using a single criterion: perturbed questions must be answerable unambiguously.\footnote{Generation quality itself is not considered.
 This ensures that the evaluation set focuses solely on reasoning rather than visual fidelity.
 While our main results report human-filtered outcomes, we show in Table \ref{tab:realworldqa_o3} that this step can be automated.
-We stress that filtering is necessitated by current generative model limitations, not by our detection principle.}
+We stress that filtering is necessitated by current generative model limitations, not by our detection principle.} For the main results, we apply manual filtering to demonstrate the upper-bound performance of our approach.
+However, as shown in Table~\ref{tab:realworldqa_o3}, this manual step can be replaced with automated filtering with a strong reasoning model.